cheqd/product-docs/guides/software-development-kits-sdks/veramo-sdk-for-cheqd/setup-cli.md

         - url: https://dev.uniresolver.io/1.0/identifiers/
 ```

 ### 2.5.
-Add cheqd-testnet to your Kepler extension
+Add cheqd-testnet to your Keplr wallet

-In order to add cheqd-testnet to your Kepler extension, please follow the following guideline.
+In order to add cheqd-testnet to your Keplr extension, please follow the following instructions:

 Go to [Axelar to add a custom network](https://docs.axelar.dev/resources/keplr#add-your-custom-network), then replace everything with cheqd-testnet json configuration below.